 Although in the manual for the EQP-1 it says you shouldn’t boost and cut the same frequency, over the years engineers have discovered that something special happens when you dial in the boost and cut together just right.
 This is because the boost has more gain than the attenuation has cut, and the two controls affect slightly different frequencies.
 It’s hard to describe what it actually does, you just have to hear it for yourself, but you can hear a smooth bump happen where the boost meets the attenuation, which adds a lot of body to the selected frequency without any muddy buildup below.
 This works wonders for a vocal, kick drum, snare drum, toms, electric guitar, bass guitar and acoustic guitar to give them weight and punch.

 The high band has seven selectable frequencies ranging from 3kHz to 16kHz with only the ability to boost.
 This band also utilizes the Bandwidth control, which will determine the shape of the Q from narrow to broad.
-When it’s set to narrow, the boost will effect the selected frequency and a very small range above and below.
-When it’s set to broad, it will work similar to the low band, adding a wide and smooth boost to a larger range of frequencies above and below the selected band.
+When it’s set to narrow, the boost will affect the selected frequency and a very small range above and below.
+When it’s set to broad, it will work similarly to the low band, adding a wide and smooth boost to a larger range of frequencies above and below the selected band.

 Each of these frequencies has a unique color to them and can be useful on just about every instrument.
 The 3kHz - 5kHz bands with a broad bandwidth are great for bringing something close to the front of the mix.
 It adds some presence to guitars and vocals without making them harsh, and has a nice way of bringing out the ambiance of a room microphone.